jon-jacky/home/computing.md

   The market has completely turned around from demand/desire driven to a "push" market, where we are told what we are expected to own and use.

-  Cybersecurity is a lost cause. ...
+  Cybersecurity is a lost cause.
+We just can't fix it. ...

   Stability can only be found in products that are ossified, hard wired and off-network.